 The depreciation of property and equipment is computed on a straight-line basis by applying depreciation rates determined in such a manner that cost of property and equipment items is depreciated in equal annual amounts in order to fully write off the cost of the assets over their estimated useful lives.
-Depreciation of assets activated during the year commences upon the asset placement in use, i.e. in the month in which a respective assets becomes available for its intended use.
+Depreciation of assets activated during the year commences upon the asset placement in use, i.e. in the month following the month in which a respective assets became available for its intended use.

-The depreciation rates applied in the current and previous accounting periods are summarized below:
+Useful lives and depreciation rates applied in the current and previous accounting periods are summarized below:

-Asset description Useful life (years) 2014 Useful life (years) 2013
+Assets Useful life (years) 2015 Useful life (years) 2014

 Buildings 33 33

 Computer equipment 4.16 4.16

 Motor vehicles 6.6 6.6

 Furniture and other equipment 6.6 6.6

-Useful lives of property and equipment items are determined based on the historical experiences with similar assets as well as on the anticipated technical development and changes resulting from a number of economic and industry factors.
-Adequacy of useful lives determined is reviewed on an annual basis or whenever there is indication of significant changes in factors underlying the determination of useful life duration.
+Useful lives of property and equipment items are determined based on the historical experience with similar assets as well as on the anticipated technical development and changes resulting from a number of economic and industry factors.
+Adequacy of useful lives determined is reviewed on an annual basis or whenever there is indication of significant changes in factors underlying definition of useful life duration.

-Depreciation methods, useful lives and residual values are reassessed at each financial year-end and adjusted if appropriate.
+Depreciation methods, useful lives and residual values are reassessed at each financial year-end and adjusted as appropriate.